 The abstraction reflex.
 Engineers over-generalize when writing for a broader audience, thinking the specific case is too niche.
 The opposite is true.
 "We migrated off Postgres to DynamoDB" is a story.
 "We scaled our infrastructure" is not.

 Structure the story around a real decision or a real change of mind.
+Four shapes work especially well.

 A customer conversation that rewrote a belief.
 You walked into a call thinking one thing about your ICP.
 You walked out thinking another.
-The specifics of what they said, and the specifics of what you now believe, are the whole story.
+The specifics of what they said and the specifics of what you now believe are the whole story.

 Keep a decision log.
 Every time you make a real call, write 150 words about it.
 What you chose.
 What you gave up.
 What you were uncertain about when you chose.
 What you would need to see to change your mind.